madlib-lang/madlib-website/docs/TYPES.md

 }
 ```

-A type annotation with constraints takes this form: `constraints => type` where `constraints` are in the shape of `Interface typeVar` or in the case of multiple constraints: `(Interface typeVar, OtherInterface otherVar)`.
+A type annotation with constraints takes this form: `constraints => type` where `constraints` are in the shape of `Interface typeVar` or in the case of multiple constraints: `(Interface typeVar, OtherInterface otherVar)`. **NB**: Note the difference between the previously used type constructor `->` and this "fat" arrow used to indicate the constraint: `=>`

-Note that a type variable can have multiple constraints.
-Example:
+Additionally, be aware that a type variable can have multiple constraints, for example:
 ```madlib
 // for reference IO.log has type:
 // Inspect a => a -> {}